 Skin type does not usually affect the cost of tattooed eyebrows.
 However, certain skin types may require more preparation work or touch-ups during the tattooing process, which could result in additional costs.
 For example, individuals with oily skin may require more touch-ups than those with dry skin.

 Ultimately, the price of tattooed eyebrows is usually based on the salon or artist’s pricing structure, not the client’s skin type.
-It is essential to discuss any concerns about skin type with the artist before the procedure to ensure a successful outcome.
+It is essential to discuss any concerns about skin type with the semi-permanent makeup artist before the procedure to ensure a successful outcome.